sabeechen/hassio-google-drive-backup/hassio-google-drive-backup/DOCS.md

 # Use a dark and red theme
 background_color: "#242424"
 accent_color: "#7D0034"
-# Notify after 12 hours of staleness
-snapshot_stale_minutes: 500
 # Use a password for snapshot archives
 snapshot_password: "super_secret"
 # Create snapshot names like 'Full Snapshot HA 0.92.0'
-snapshot_name: "{type} Snapshot {version_ha}"
+snapshot_name: "{type} Snapshot HA {version_ha}"
-# Keep a snapshot once every day 3 days and once a week for 4 weeks
+# Keep a snapshot once every day for 3 days and once a week for 4 weeks
 generational_days: 3
 generational_weeks: 4
 # Create partial snapshots with no folders and no configurator add-on